How to Establish a Course Equivalency

 Step 4: Director of Undergraduate Studies makes a determination.
 They can request additional materials, information, or a discussion with the student if needed.

-Step 5: The Advisor or Director informs the student of the determination and submits a Course Equivalency Memo to the Office of Overseas Study (formally establishing the equivalency).
-Once an official transcript is received from the partner university, Pete Giordano will use this equivalency to request the credit articulation, which goes to the Registrar via the Office of Overseas Study.
+Step 5: The Advisor or DUS informs the student of the determination and submits a Course Approval Memo to the Office of Overseas Study (formally establishing the equivalency).
+Once an official transcript is received from the partner university, Pete will use this equivalency to request the credit articulation, which goes to the Registrar via the Office of Overseas Study.